BrandonTang89/bdd_engine/README.md

     - `walker_bdd_substitute.cpp` implements the run-time substitution of variables in BDDs
     - `walker_bdd_manip.cpp` implements the run-time construction and manipulation of BDDs
     - `walker_bdd_view.cpp` implements queries about the BDDs, such as satisfiability and display functions
+    - `walker_sweep.cpp` implements memory management operations such as sweeping and cache clearing

 The REPL and overall application are implemented by the following